timfreund/sonic-pi-buildfarm/README.md

 ### Image Management

-Include metadata in the project to allow the farm to download images for itself.
+(Work in Progress) Include metadata in the project to allow the farm to download images for itself.
 Let the user add or remove images from a list as they please, and let the project deal with downloads and updates.

 ### Automated Builds